chb2ab/DjangoWebpage/README.md

 #cs3240-f15-team14
 Django web project for CS 3240

-Link to site <a src="https://fierce-scrubland-6270.herokuapp.com/myapplication/">https://fierce-scrubland-6270.herokuapp.com/myapplication/</a>
+Link to site: <a src="https://fierce-scrubland-6270.herokuapp.com/myapplication/">https://fierce-scrubland-6270.herokuapp.com/myapplication/</a>
 <br>
 - Register an account and login
 - The idea is to upload reports and share with others